deeheber/headless-claude-on-aws/README.md

 # cfn-investigator

 A CodeBuild project that runs Claude Code headlessly to investigate a failing CloudFormation stack in the same AWS account.
 The agent reads stack state and (optionally) the commit suspected of causing the failure, then writes a short markdown analysis to CloudWatch Logs.
-A commented-out placeholder in the buildspec shows how to ship the analysis on to Slack, Discord, Teams, SES, SNS, or whatever surface you prefer.
+A comment in the buildspec marks the spot where you can forward the analysis to Slack, Discord, Teams, SES, SNS, or whatever surface you prefer.

 Blog post: _(coming soon)_